 Supabase self-hosted cutover guide

 A practical, source-backed sequence for moving a Supabase Cloud project to self-hosted Supabase without treating database restore as the whole launch.
-Use it before DNS cutover, frontend target switching, or asking for a second pass on one redacted packet.
+Use it before DNS cutover, frontend target switching, backup/PITR replacement, or asking for a second pass on one redacted packet.

 1